Radon Testing and Mitigation Program

 EPA – Radon Measurement in Schools

 Radon Testing Summary and Reports

 School is not the only place that students and teachers can be exposed to radon.
 Since children spend only about 20 percent of their time at school, and more time at home, EPA recommends that every home also should be tested.
-If parents and guardians are interested in testing their home for radon, more information can be found at the link below.
+If parents and guardians are interested in testing their home for radon, more information can be found at the following link: